National Velvet (film): Plot

 Mi and Velvet travel to the Grand National.
-Mi hires a professional jockey, but the night before the race, Velvet senses he lacks faith in the Pie and will lose.
-Velvet dismisses the jockey, leaving them without a rider.
-That night, Mi overcomes his fear of riding and intends to race Pie himself only to discovers Velvet wearing the jockey silks and intending to ride.
-Knowing the dangers, Mi attempts to dissuade Velvet, who is determined to ride.
-As the race unfolds, Velvet and Pie clear all hurdles and win the race.
-Elated but exhausted, Velvet falls off her mount just after the finish.
-However, Velvet and Pie and disqualified for violating the rule requiring the winning jockey not to dismount before reaching the enclosure.
+Mi hires a professional jockey, but Velvet senses he lacks faith in Pie and will lose.
+She dismisses the jockey, leaving them without a rider.
+That night, Mi overcomes his riding fear and intends to be Pie's jockey.
+He then discovers Velvet wearing the jockey silks and intending to ride.
+As the race unfolds, Velvet and Pie clear all hurdles.
+Exhausted, Velvet falls off her mount just after crossing the finish line first.
+Velvet and Pie are disqualified, violating the rule requiring the winning jockey not to dismount before reaching the enclosure.

 When it is discovered that the jockey is a girl, Velvet becomes a media sensation and receives lucrative offers to travel to Hollywood and be filmed with Pie.
-To her father's disappointment, Velvet tearfully declines all offers, claiming that Pie would not understand the intense scrutiny.
-Velvet says that she raced Pie at the Grand National because he deserved a chance for greatness.
-Velvet chooses a normal life for her and her horse.
-At the close of the film, Mi, ready to resume his old life, takes his leave without bidding Velvet goodbye.
-Velvet is heartbroken, but Mrs Brown says it was time for him to resume his old life.
-She gives Velvet permission to tell Mi that his father coached Mrs Brown to swim the English Channel.
-Astride Pie, Velvet catches Mi at the top of a hill against a sunset sky, where she tells him about his father.
+To her father's disappointment, she declines all offers, claiming that Pie would not understand the scrutiny.
+She says that she entered the Grand National because Pie deserved a chance for greatness.
+Velvet chooses a normal life for herself and her horse.

+Sometime later, Mi takes his leave without bidding Velvet goodbye.
+She is heartbroken, but Mrs. Brown says it was time for him to resume his old life.
+She gives Velvet permission to tell Mi that his father coached Mrs. Brown to swim the English Channel.
+Astride Pie, Velvet catches Mi at the top of a hill, where she tells him about his father.

 Cast

+Kilburn is the last surviving credited cast member.

 Production notes

 An 18-year-old Gene Tierney, who was then appearing on Broadway, was offered the role of Velvet Brown in 1939.
 Production was delayed, however, so Tierney returned to Broadway.
 Much of the film was shot in Pebble Beach, California, with the most-scenic views on the Pebble Beach Golf Links (with golf holes visible in the background).
 Elizabeth Taylor was given "The Pie" as a birthday gift after filming was over.

 This was the first of two films casting Elizabeth Taylor and Anne Revere.
 The other film, A Place in the Sun, featured Revere as the mother of Taylor's love interest, played by Montgomery Clift.
 In that film, however, the two actresses never shared the screen with each other in any scene.

 Mickey Rooney's scenes were shot first in one month allotted by the U.S. Army before Rooney was inducted in June 1944.

-Mickey Rooney played a similar role in the film Black Stallion (1979).
+Mickey Rooney played a similar role in the film The Black Stallion (1979).